 Boot camp lenders tend to offer higher interest rates and stricter repayment terms than federal loans, and they’re ineligible for IDR plans.
 Also, the loans usually only cover the cost of tuition; you’ll have to find other ways to pay for things like living expenses.

 If you take out a private loan and cannot find a job after completing the program, you’ll still have to repay the loan.
-Make sure you research your school’s job placement success rate and are positive this is a career you want before applying for a loan.
+Make sure you research your school’s job placement success rate and are favorable; this is a career you want before applying for a loan.

 If you keep those caveats in mind, private student loans can be a useful tool to help you get the education you need to launch your new career.
 Two boot camp lenders to consider are Pave and the Skills Fund.